Kyneton: Media

 Kyneton's main locally produced newspaper is the Midland Express, which also serves the surrounding region.
 The town receives television from Mount Alexander, and is served by a community radio station, 100.7 Highlands FM, based in Woodend.

 Climate

-Kyneton has a temperate Mediterranean climate, with very cool nights in summer.
+Kyneton has a temperate mediterranean climate (Csb), with distinctly cold mornings in the summer.
 Cold fronts occur frequently throughout much of the year, and even in summer they are a fairly regular occurrence.
-Light snowfalls occur sporadically in the winter months and sleet is a common feature.
+Light snowfalls occur sporadically in the cooler months and sleet is a common feature.

 Tourist attractions

 Kyneton offers tourists several points of interest locally including the Botanic Gardens (established in the mid-1800s) and several walks along the Campaspe River.

 Various Farmers Markets and festivals throughout the year make the town popular as a day trip destination.
 The township also serves as a starting point for many nearby destinations, such as Trentham Falls and Hanging Rock in Newham.